ORBAT/S4QS-RS/README.md

             "JSON": "s3://bukkit/jsonpaths_for_some_table_name.json"
           }
         },

         // which column to use as time stamp when e.g. dropping rows that arrived too late, or when deleting old rows "timestampCol": "ts",
-        // delete rows older than this.
-Only useful when using monolithic tables (i.e. not time series tables like below) "deleteOlderThan": "90 day",

         // deduplication configuration.
 If these settings are present, S4QS-RS will deduplicate data
         // using a staging table before copying it to the main table.
 Deduplication is done based on the PRIMARY KEY
         // column, which must be defined in the "columns" array (see below) and NOT in the tableAttrs.